The Brownian Spatial Coalescent: Introduction

 \begin{remark} The defining property of a Brownian spatial coalescent should be satisfied by the genealogies of any population model in which individuals follow independent Brownian motions forwards in time, regardless of the branching mechanism.
 This includes spatial interactions such as competition or local regulation.
 However, it will turn out that assuming the Markov property of the genealogies eliminates \emph{all} branching mechanism that non-trivially depend on the spatial distribution of the population.
 See \cref{sec:interactivebranching} below. \end{remark}

 We do not yet require any kind of sampling consistency.
 If a parallel is drawn with the non-spatial setting, then the Brownian spatial coalescent should be compared with the non-spatial coalescent in the sense of \cref{def:NSCPintro}; both contain many examples that do not describe the genealogies of any population.
 Our first result is a full characterisation of the class of Brownian spatial coalescents, which shows that this comparison is more apt than one might expect.
 Write $\mergers$ for the set of tuples $(n,\vec{k}) = (n,(k_1, \ldots ,k_m))$ with $n \ge 2$, $1 \le m \le n$, $k_1 \ge \ldots \ge k_m \ge 1$ and $\sum_{i=1}^m k_i \le n$.
-Write $\mathcal{M}_F(A)$ for the set of finite measures on a measurable space $A$. \begin{theorem} Every label invariant Brownian spatial coalescent is uniquely characterised by a family of measures $\boldsymbol \nu = (\nu_{n,k_1, \ldots ,k_n} \in \mathcal{M}_F(E^m))_{(n,\vec{k}) \in \mergers}$.
+Write $\mathcal{M}_F(A)$ for the set of finite measures on a measurable space $A$. \begin{theorem} Every label invariant Brownian spatial coalescent is uniquely characterised by a family of measures $\boldsymbol \nu = (\nu_{n,k_1, \ldots ,k_m} \in \mathcal{M}_F(E^m))_{(n,\vec{k}) \in \mergers}$.
 We call it the \emph{Brownian spatial coalescent with transition measures $\boldsymbol \nu$}. \end{theorem}

-The transition measures are reminiscent of the transition rates of a non-spatial coalescent, and in fact we will see in \cref{rem:nunk} that if we formally replace $E$ with a singleton, then the Brownian spatial coalescent with transition measures $(\nunk)$ is just the non-spatial coalescent with transition rates $(\lank = |\nunk|)$.
+The transition measures are reminiscent of the transition rates of a non-spatial coalescent, and in fact if we formally replace $E$ with a singleton, then the Brownian spatial coalescent with transition measures $(\nunk)$ is just the non-spatial coalescent with transition rates $(\lank = |\nunk|)$ (see \cref{rem:nunk} (i) below).
 Here $|\nu|$ is the total mass of a measure $\nu$.